 The main content of tariff data intended for international or foreign sales shall be as defined in Annex IV.

-Tariff data intended for international or foreign sales shall be made available to railway undertakings and third parties authorized to sell according to distribution agreements and to authorised public bodies, at least as far in advance as provided for in Annex IV.
+Tariff data intended for international or foreign sales shall be made available at least as far in advance as provided for in Annex IV.

 The above process and the information used for it shall be compliant with data intended for international or foreign sales with the technical document(s):